Seneca-ICTOER/OPS235/docs/A-Labs/lab6.md

   6. From one of your VM's login to your host using the **ssh** command.
   7. On your c7host VM rerun the `netstat -at` command and in addition to the **LISTEN** port it should list a 2nd entry with a state of ESTABLISHED.
 This shows that there is a current connection to your ssh server.
   8. Exit your ssh connection from the VM and rerun the command on the CentOS host.
 Instead of **ESTABLISHED** it should now show a state of **CLOSE_WAIT**.
 Indicating that the TCP connection is being closed.
-  9. On your c7host VM, try the command: `netstat -at` How is this output different?
+  9. On your c7host VM, try the command: `netstat -atn` How is this output different?
 Without the -n option ss attempts to resolve IP addresses to host names (using /etc/hosts) and port numbers to service names (using /etc/services)
   10. Examine the **/etc/services** file and find which ports are used for the services: ssh, sftp, http
   11. Now execute the command netstat -at What is the difference between the options: -at and -au?
 When examining UDP ports why is there no state?